UChicagoSUPERgroup/TrackingTransparencyPETS2024/README.md

 A browser extension to provide transparency about online tracking and the inferences companies make about your browsing in order to target advertisements and personalize your web experience.

+The extension and its effects on user understanding of web tracking were evaluated in the following publication: Weinshel et al. "Oh, the Places You've Been!
+User Reactions to Longitudinal Transparency About Third-Party Web Tracking and Inferencing."
+In Proceedings of CCS, 2019.

 <!-- TODO: include screenshot -->
 <!-- ![screenshot](extension/icons/trackers.gif) -->